BrenPatF/trapit_nodejs_tester/README.md

 [&darr; Step 2: Create Results Object](#step-2-create-results-object-1)<br />
 [&darr; Step 3: Format Results](#step-3-format-results-1)<br />

-The package itself is tested using the Math Function Unit Testing design pattern.
+The package itself is tested using [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html).
 A 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.

 In this case, the pure function getUTResults is unit tested explicitly, while the function fmtTestUnit is called as the main section of the unit test script, test-trapit.js.